deadoceans/deadoceans.github.io/games-list.md

 A personal backlog of PC games that I own on either GOG or Steam.
 It's become quite a lot to keep track of, which is the reason I've made this.
 I'm separating them into 3 categories: currently playing, queue, and completed games.

-A "completed" game is nothing like 100% achievements.
+A "completed" game is not 100% achievements.
 The criteria is either going through a full playthrough, or rarely, when I feel like dropping the game.
+I feel like a game is truly complete when I can leave a review and express my thoughts about it.

 The queue is a rough list of the order I'd like to play the games.